 If you are coming over to work in the Arnhem Nijmegen Cool Region, you might want to bring your family.
 You will find the Netherlands provides excellent education for children as well as great options for childcare.

-In the Netherlands, education is compulsory for all children residing here, regardless of their nationality.
+Education is compulsory for all children residing in the Netherlands, regardless of their nationality.
 If a child is registered at an educational institute abroad, they still have to attend school in the Netherlands.
 Compulsory education starts on the first day of the month after the child’s fifth birthday.
-Most children start school at the age of four and it is even possible to attend school at the age of three years and ten months.
+Most children start going to school at the age of four and it is even possible to attend school at three years and ten months of age.
 This is especially helpful for foreign children who are starting to learn the Dutch language.

 Rivers International School

-The Arnhem Nijmegen Wageningen Region has one International school, Rivers International School, located in a brand new building in Arnhem.
-The school has Preschool, Primary and Secondary departments.
-Around forty-five nationalities are represented in a school population of 200-250 pupils.
-The pupils are mainly from Expat families who live and work in the region.
+The Wageningen - Arnhem - Nijmegen region has one International school: Rivers International School, located in a brand-new building in Arnhem.
+The school provides preschool, primary and secondary education.
+Around 45 nationalities are represented in a school population of 200 to 250 pupils.
+The pupils are mainly from expat families who live and work in the region.

 The Dutch education landscape

-The Dutch education landscape can be complicated.
+The Dutch educational landscape can be complicated.
 This video allows you to see at a single glance how the different forms of education are linked up with each other.